vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 )
 ```

 Lastly, you need to define what happens when the environment is initialized (`__init__()`), when it is reset (`reset()`, usually at the end of an episode), and when it is closed (`close()`, at the end of an experiment).
 Resetting could include loading a new scene, resetting the agent position, or changing the arrangement of objects in the environment.
 It might also reset some of the environment's internal variables, such as step counters.
-Note that, as customary for RL environments, the `reset()` method is also expected to return `Observations`.
+Note that, as customary for RL environments, the `reset()` method is also expected to return `Observations` and `ProprioceptiveState`.

 ### Environment Interface
-The `EnvironmentInterface` manages retrieving observations from the `EmbodiedEnvironment` given actions.
-The EmbodiedEnvironment, in turn, applies basic transforms to the raw observations from the environment.
+The `EnvironmentInterface` manages retrieving observations from the `Environment`-given actions.
+The `Environment`, in turn, applies basic transforms to the raw observations from the environment.

 The `EnvironmentInterface` should define all the key events at which the environment needs to be accessed or modified.
 This includes initializing the environment (`__init__()`), retrieving the next observation (`__next__()`), and things that happen at the beginning or end of episodes and epochs (`pre_episode()`, `post_episode()`, `pre_epoch()`, `post_epoch()`).
 Note that not all of those are relevant to every application.